Software-Tools-Fall-25/Group_1_Project_Repo/README.md

 - Created several plots to show if there is any potential correlation between food insecurity and health concerns to guide further data exploration
 - Created images of the remaining plots to store on Git
 - Integrated the plot images with the README file
+- Created the food insecurity score as a calculated field within tableau
+- Created a scatter plot in tableau that evaluates the food insecurity score by different health metrics that can be filtered
+- Created a dashboard with a map that can be used as a filter to drill down into each state to evaluate the scatter plot for the selected health metric in that state